pablovazquezg/expense-manager/README.md

 ### Prerequisites
 + Python 3
 + OpenAI API key added to your environment variables ([instructions](https://www.immersivelimit.com/tutorials/adding-your-openai-api-key-to-system-environment-variables))
++ These dependencies will be installed by the setup script:
+    - `openai, langchain, tenacity, pydantic`: used to make and validate LLM API calls
+    - `rapidfuzz`: used to find similar descriptions that have been categorized in the past
+    - `python-dotenv`: used to load environment variables; you know this one
+    - `dateparser`: date standardization

 ### Process outline:
 1. **Read all (.csv) files** from the input folder and extract the key information required from each transaction (date, type, description, amount).